Jeffail/tunny/README.md

 	 * methods to communicate with your worker.

 	 * Something like this can be used to indicate midway through a job
-	 * that it should be abandoned, in your Job call you can simply
+	 * that it should be abandoned, in your TunnyJob call you can simply
 	 * return nil.
 	 */
 	worker.stopChan<-1